 Great question!
 A lot of research has been done to prove the benefits of having a doula present during labor.

-In short, having a doula accompany and support you during pregnancy, birth and postpartum increases your positive birth outcomes.
+In short, having a doula accompany and support you during pregnancy, birth and postpartum increases your chances of positive birth outcomes.

 What does this mean?